-Picture this scenario: you’re visiting Italy, it’s mid-July, it’s 100 F in the shade, people are sweating buckets in the street and you suddenly hear a native say “F*ck Aldo!”.
+Imagine this scenario: you’re visiting Italy, it’s mid-July, it’s 100 F in the shade, people are sweating buckets in the street, and suddenly you hear a native Italian say, “F*ck Aldo!“.
 Why is that?
-What has Aldo been up to?
+What did Aldo do?
 Find out here!

 Is Aldo really to blame?

-Let’s face it, Italians like swearing.
-There’s an Italian swear word for every occasion.
-When you hear them insult Aldo, however, know that they are not swearing at all.
+Let’s face it, Italians love to swear.
+There’s an Italian curse word for every occasion.
+However, when you hear them swear at Aldo, know that they are not swearing at all.
 It’s all your English ear’s fault.

-You see, what you actually understand as f*ck Aldo is actually a very innocent Italian expression, FA CALDO, which means it’s hot.
+You see, what you really mean by f*ck Aldo is actually a very innocent Italian expression, FA CALDO, which means it’s hot.

 Literally: It makes hot!

-Fa caldo expression is made of fa, which is the third person singular conjugation of fare, to do, in the present tense (“it makes”), and caldo, which is an adjective that means hot.
-So, fa caldo literally translates to “it makes hot”.
+The expression fa caldo is made up of fa, which is the third person singular conjugation of fare, to do, in the present tense (“it makes”), and caldo, which is an adjective meaning hot.
+So fa caldo literally translates to “it makes hot”.

-Italian summers can get unbearably hot, and this is why you’ll often hear this expression during your summer vacation in Italy.
+Italian summers can get unbearably hot, which is why you’ll often hear this expression during your summer vacation in Italy.

-A popular alternative to it is che caldo, literally meaning “what hot”.
+A popular alternative to it is che caldo, which literally means “what hot”.

 Literally: What hot!

-Next time you hear a native Italian insulting Aldo, remember that they’re just complaining about the scorching hot weather.
+The next time you hear a native Italian insult Aldo, remember that they’re just complaining about the scorching hot weather.

-And since this 2022 summer is proving to be the hottest ever (the hottest I can remember, at least), I have a hunch that Aldo is being summoned quite frequently!
+And since this 2022 summer is turning out to be the hottest ever (at least the hottest I can remember), I have a hunch that Aldo will be summoned quite often!

 Aiuta Lingookies con un 👍!